Spacetime geometry of acoustics and electromagnetism: Dynamical potential representations

-Similarly to the electric potential, setting the grade-4 part of the derivative to zero $(\nabla \cdot a_m)I = 0$ enforces a \emph{causal constraint}, in which case the field representation takes the analogous laconic form $F = \nabla a_m I$ and Maxwell's equation becomes a wave equation for the potential, $\nabla F = (\nabla^2 a_m) I = 0$.
+enforces a \emph{causal constraint} like the Lorenz-FitzGerald constraint in Eq.~\eqref{eq:lorenz}.
+In this case the field representation takes the analogous laconic form $F = \nabla a_m I$ and Maxwell's equation becomes a wave equation for the potential, $\nabla F = (\nabla^2 a_m) I = 0$.
 Thus, the full Hodge decomposition of the measurable field into the three potential fields has the 3D expansion,

 with the electric and magnetic potentials contributing naturally \emph{dual} contributions.

 The roles of the three potentials is clarified by including \emph{sources} in the equation of motion,

 In principle, the sources can have both electric 4-vector charge-currents and \emph{magnetic} pseudo-4-vector charge-currents,